thebustalab/thebustalab.github.io/integrated_bioanalytics/index.knit.md

 ## [1] FALSE
 ```

+## inferential models {-}

-## linear regression models {-}
+### single linear regression {-}

-First, we will use least squares regression to make predictions based on some inputs.
-Suppose we want to know if the abundances of ADP and AMP are related in our metabolomics dataset (this is the same as trying to predict the abundance of ADP from AMP):
+We will start with some of the simplest models - linear models.
+There are a variety of ways to build linear models in R, but we will use `buildModel`, as mentioned above.
+First, we will use least squares regression to model the relationship between input and output variables.
+Suppose we want to know if the abundances of ADP and AMP are related in our metabolomics dataset:

 ```r